Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Application: 2019 daily Uruguay solar photovoltaic power production and forecast data set

 Figure~\ref{fig:hourly_mae} presents the 10-min MAE for the data set with 206 daily segments.
 The error becomes more pronounced in the afternoon, almost reaching 0.29 at 6 p.m.
 Figure~\ref{fig:daily_mae} displays the pattern of the daily MAE for the data set with 206 daily segments.

-Second, we analyze the forecast error transition densities, where the transitions are partitioned using three contiguous categories of normalized power production: low power when the normalized power production is in the interval [0,0.3), mid-power in [0.3,0.6), and high power in [0.6,1].
-The kernel density estimates based on the forecast error transitions for all power and the three contiguous power categories, using a standard normal kernel and Scott's rule for bandwidth selection, are presented next.
+Second, we analyze the forecast error transition density.
+The kernel density estimate based on the forecast error transitions for all solar PV power range, using a standard normal kernel and Scott's rule for bandwidth selection (\hcite{scott}, p.~164, eq.~6.44), is presented next.

 Finally, Figure~\ref{fig:error_forecast_all} illustrates the scatterplot of the observed normalized forecast error $v_t$ versus the available normalized forecast $p_t$ for the data set with 206 daily segments.